Editorial photograph of electrical grid transmission infrastructure at dusk for an energy sector Oracle audit guide

 Key takeaways

-• Standby and disaster recovery servers are licensable in most configurations, and most utilities miss this.
+• Standby and disaster recovery nodes are licensable in most configurations, and grid redundancy patterns rarely fit Oracle's narrow failover concession.

 Why do Oracle audits target energy and utilities?